Lt. Gov. Miller: Protecting reproductive rights a priority for Maryland

 Now, the Biden administration is calling on the Supreme Court to weigh on the drug's future.

-"The fact that there's a judge in Texas determining the rights of women throughout the nation...especially in Maryland," Miller said.
+"The fact that there's a judge in Texas determining the rights of women throughout the nation—specifically here in Maryland," Miller said.
 "No, that's not going to happen on our watch."

 President and CEO of Planned Parenthood Maryland Karen Nelson said that the abortion pill is an important product for providers and patients.